stgl/pymccrgb/docs/source/installation.rst

 The virtual environment will include all of these when the conda-forge package is installed.

 ``pymccrgb`` is developed for Linux.
-OS X and Windows are not currently supported.
+The package can be installed on OS X, but it and Windows are not currently supported.

 Installing LibLAS
 -----------------